-To find a network pharmacy, you can look in your Provider & Pharmacy Directory, visit our website (allwell.pahealthwellness.com), or call Member Services (phone numbers are printed on the back cover of this booklet).
+To find a network pharmacy, you can look in your Provider & Pharmacy Directory, visit our website (www.wellcare.com/allwellPA), or call Member Services (phone numbers are printed on the back cover of this booklet).

 You may go to any of our network pharmacies.
+However, your costs may be even less for your covered drugs if you use the network mail service pharmacy that offers preferred cost sharing rather than a network pharmacy that offers standard cost sharing.
+The Provider & Pharmacy Directory will tell you which network mail service pharmacy offers preferred cost sharing.
+You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
 If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.